topkecleon/telegram-bot-bash/doc/4_expert.md

 ##### Character classes

 In ASCII times it was clear `[:lower:]` and `[a-z]` means ONLY the lowercase letters `[abcd...xyz]`.
-With introdution of localesi, character classes and ranges contains all charatcers fitting the class definition.
+With introdution of locales, character classes and ranges contains all characters fitting the class definition.

 This means with a Latin UTF-8 locale `[:lower:]` and `[a-z]` contains also e.g. `á ø ü` etc, see [Unicode Latin lowercase letters](https://www.fileformat.info/info/unicode/category/Ll/list.htm)